lowks/minimock/README.rst

     object the tracker will be notified.
 Otherwise attribute sets are silent, and only calls trigger notification.

+``copy_signature_of``:
+    If given, the function or object signature will be copied to the mock object.
+This can be useful when testing codes that rely on metaprogramming.

 So to create an object that always raises ValueError, do::

     >>> dummy_module = Mock('mylibrary')